-Post management takeover by KFIL and one-time settlement with lenders in March 2022, ISMT Limited's (ISMT; rated [ICRA]A(Stable)/[ICRA]A1) operating and financial performances recovered in FY2023, supported by availability of bank lines, which facilitated smooth trade and led to improved order inflows.
-Besides, the company undertook several cost-saving and efficiency improvement initiatives, which, along with the benefit of operating leverage, led to a margin expansion in FY2023.
-In FY2023, ISMT reported revenues of Rs.
-2,585 crore, reflecting a 19% YoY growth and its operating profit margin increased to 8.6% from 3.5% in FY2022.
-Its credit metrics also strengthened, as reflected in its total debt-to-operating profit ratio of 0.4 times as on March 31, 2023 (previous year [P.Y.] - 2.8 times) and interest cover of 10.2 times in FY2023 (P.Y. - 5.7 times).
-ICRA expects the healthy credit metrics to sustain in FY2024 on the back of its focus on value-added/high margin products, debottlenecking activities and various cost and efficiency optimisation measures to be undertaken by the company (including setting up a solar power plant to reduce power cost).
-Going forward, the consolidated performance of KFIL is likely to be supported by improving operating and financial parameters of ISMT.
+Post management takeover by KFIL, ISMT Limited's (ISMT; rated [ICRA]A+(Stable)/[ICRA]A1) operational and financial performances recovered in FY2023, supported by availability of bank lines, which facilitated smooth trade and led to improved order inflows.
+Besides, the company undertook several cost-saving and efficiency improvement initiatives, which along with the benefit of operating leverage, led to a margin expansion in FY2023 and H1 FY2024.
+Its credit metrics also strengthened, as reflected by its total debt-to-operating profit ratio of 0.4 times as on March 31, 2023 (previous year [P.Y.] - 2.8 times) and 0.1 times as on September 30, 2023, and interest cover of 10.2 times in FY2023 (P.Y. - 5.7 times) and 31.9 times in H1 FY2024.
+ICRA expects ISMT's healthy credit metrics to sustain in FY2024 on the back of its focus on value-added/high margin products, debottlenecking activities and various cost and efficiency optimisation measures to be undertaken by the company (including setting up a solar power plant to reduce power cost).
+Going forward, the consolidated performance of KFIL is likely to be driven by improving operating and financial parameters of ISMT.
 ICRA also notes that the proposed merger of ISMT into KFIL (which is subject to regulatory and other approvals) is likely to benefit the combined entity in terms of increased scale of operations, vertical integration, expanded reach and product diversification, among others.

-KFIL, over the last two to three years, undertook a debt-funded acquisition of ISMT and incurred substantial capital expenditure (capex), partly debt funded, which led to elevated debt levels as on September 30, 2023 (with respect to the historical levels).
-Besides, KFIL acquired a 100% stake in Oliver Engineering Private Limited (OEPL) in September 2023 for a consideration of ~Rs.
-110 crore (largely debt-funded).
+KFIL, over the last two to three years, undertook a debt-funded acquisition of ISMT and incurred substantial capital expenditure (capex), which led to elevated debt levels as on September 30, 2023 (with respect to the historical levels).
+Besides, in September 2023, KFIL acquired a 100% stake in Oliver Engineering Private Limited (OEPL) for ~Rs.
+112 crore (debt-funded).
 OEPL manufactures simple castings with a capacity of 28,000 MTPA in Punjab.
-Being in the similar line of business, OEPL's acquisition provides KFIL entry into North India market in the castings segment.
+Being in the similar line of business, OEPL's acquisition provides KFIL entry into the North India market in the castings segment.
 OEPL's profitability and timely ramp-up of operations will be monitored closely.
 ICRA also notes that KFIL has substantial capex plans (at the consolidated level) of Rs.

-600-700 crore per annum over the next two years towards installation of introduction of pulverised coal injection, capacity expansion, solar power project, debottlenecking, and other cost saving projects, which would keep its debt levels elevated and free cash flows under check.
+600-800 crore per annum over the next two years towards installation of pulverised coal injection, capacity expansion, solar power project, setting up of alloy steel plant, debottlenecking, and other cost saving projects, which would keep its debt levels elevated.
+Along with high debt repayments of around Rs.
+300 crore per annum in FY2024 and FY2025, these would keep its free cash flows under check.
 The company's ability to generate adequate returns on these investments will remain important.

-The ratings are partially constrained by the vulnerability of the company's OPM to fluctuating raw material prices, given the commoditised nature of the pig iron business.
+The ratings are partially constrained by the vulnerability of the company's operating profit margin (OPM) to fluctuating raw material prices, given the commoditised nature of the pig iron business.
 The ratings are constrained by the casting division's exposure to the inherent demand cyclicality in the key end-user segments (both commercial vehicle and tractor segments).
 ICRA notes the company's exposure to foreign exchange (forex) movement, considering its sizeable imports of coking coal.
 However, the company adopts conservative hedging strategies to minimise the impact of the forex risk.

-The Stable outlook on [ICRA]AA rating reflects ICRA's expectation that the credit profile of KFIL will remain adequately supported by stable performance in the castings division and improving performance of ISMT.
+The Stable outlook on [ICRA]AA rating reflects ICRA's expectation that despite subdued performance in the pig iron division in the near term, the credit profile of KFIL will remain adequately supported by stable performance in the castings division and improving performance of ISMT.